IgnacioLlop/f5-azure-arm-templates-v2/README.md

-This is a modify template of F5 BIG-IP Azure ARM Templates 2.0 where modifications are related with naming
+This is a modified template of F5 BIG-IP Azure ARM Templates 2.0 where modifications are related with naming
 =======================================================================================================================================================================================
 NIC NAMING
 From